 Photo credit: Gary Johnson

-36. Try out a cancer or widow support group.
+36. Try out a support group.
+A group for caregivers or widows.
 Or a support community for adoptive parents.
 Or for people with red hair and freckles who were teased incessantly by brothers.
 Promise yourself to attend at least six weeks.
 If it’s a good fit, lengthen your commitment.

 38. Watch an inspiring movie.
 My all-time favorite inspiring sports movie is Miracle, about the US ice hockey team that beat the Soviets at the 1980 Olympics.
 Also, Invictus with Morgan Freeman as Nelson Mandela, the first elected black president of South Africa, is quite inspiring.